-As you may know Erin has been diagnosed with a hip problem, her hip was found to be dislocated at 22 months.
+As you may know Erin has been diagnosed with a hip problem, her hip was found to be dislocated when she was a toddler at 22 months.
 This appears to be a very late hip dysplasia diagnosis and means more invasive treatment and possibly a less successful outcome.
 Finding out your child has a serious condition is frightening, Erin may not be ill but she now needs to endure years of treatment which could have been avoided.
-Yes, the surgeries could have been avoided if identified and treated at birth.
+Yes, hip dysplasia surgery could have been avoided if identified and treated at birth.

 - one leg appears shorter than the other

 - an extra deep crease is present on the inside of the thigh

 - one of the hip joints moves differently from the other and the knee may appear to face outwards

 - when a baby’s nappy is changed one leg does not seem to move outwards as fully as the other one

 - the child crawls with one leg dragging.

 Hip Dysplasia in a toddler